predoiua/infrastructure/linux/subjects/linux_firewall.md

 netfilter = kernel filtering subsystem.
-To interact with netfilter = write kernel module or use other programs ( eg. iptables ) iptables only for IPv4. ip6tales, ebtables for soft briges
+To interact with netfilter = write kernel module or use other programs ( eg. iptables ) iptables only for IPv4. ip6tales, ebtables for soft bridges

 firewalld interface to iptables ( rhel 7) or nftables ( rhel 8 ).